 My primary goal is to either lose 30 to 35 pounds OR whatever amount it takes to reach the ideal weight for my frame.
-I’ve never been at a healthy weight as an adult, so I honestly have no idea what this will look like.
+I’ve never been at a healthy weight as an adult, so I honestly don’t know what this will look like.

-Related to this, I’m intending to start building a more active lifestyle.
-I’m going to start indoor rock climbing again, try out a jujitsu class, complete a C25K program in April and May (and then run a race with my father-in-law), and alternate hiking and biking on the weekends in summer.
+Related to this, I’m intending to build a more active lifestyle.
+I will start indoor rock climbing again, try out a jujitsu class, complete a C25K program in April and May (and then run a race with my father-in-law), and alternate hiking and biking on the weekends in summer.

-My hope is that when I combine my low-carb diet, intermittent fasting, and the activity and exercise, the last stubborn pounds will melt away.
+I hope that when I combine my low-carb diet, intermittent fasting, and the activity and exercise, the last stubborn pounds will melt away.

 Career and Business

-This site is now also home to my virtual assistant business.
-My goal for 2019 is to earn at least $12,000 from a combination of VA work, writing, and affiliate income.
+This site is now also home to my side business.
+My goal for 2019 is to earn at least $12,000 from a combination of VA work (as of 2020 I no longer offer virtual assistant work), writing, and affiliate income.
 If it doesn’t come from my corporate employer or a cash-back app, it counts.

 Attached to that goal is the desire to grow my blogging audience.
-My goals here are to submit guest posts at least once a month to other bloggers in my niche, as well as submit to Medium publications 3-4 times a week.
+My goals here are to submit guest posts at least once a month to other bloggers in my niche and submit to Medium publications 3-4 times a week.
 Doing so will get my work and name in front of a larger audience.

-This year at my full-time job I had the opportunity to manage our summer intern, and subsequently discovered that I do not want to be a manager.
+This year at my full-time job I managed our summer intern and subsequently discovered that I do not want to be a manager.
 Thus, one of my goals for 2019 at my workplace is to establish what would be a “Subject Matter Expert” career path that will keep me relevant and useful but away from the responsibility of managing others.